notionalmachines/notionalmachines.github.io/_nms/StackAndHeapDiagram-3.md

 UseWhen: "Introducing the concept of references (pointers), and aliasing (multiple references pointing to the same object)."
 Cost: "Straightforward; just draw an arrow."
 OriginSource: "Own practice"
-image: StackAndHeapDiagram-2.png
+image: StackAndHeapDiagram-3.png
 Mapping:
-  "...": "(all aspects of Stack and Heap Diagram 1 - Objects)" "...": "(all aspects of Stack and Heap Diagram 2 - Stack Frames)" "reference value": "arrow from a variable rectangle (anywhere, i.e., in the stack or the heap) to an object rounded rectangle"
+  "...": "(all aspects of 1 - Objects and 2 - Stack Frames)"
+  "reference value": "arrow from a variable rectangle (anywhere, i.e., in the stack or the heap) to an object rounded rectangle"
   "null value": "a ground symbol (i.e., the absence of an arrow)"
 ---

+We use this notional machine in instruction as well as assessments (e.g., clicker questions, mastery checks, exams).
+For instruction, the instructor draws the representation.
+For assessment, the student draws the representation.

 The *name* of this notional machine is inspired by two of the three regions that make up the memory of the runtime environment of imperative programming languages: